Home » About Rous County Council » What's happening » News

 Please click here to read the Media Statement titled 'With NSW drought declared residents are encouraged to be water wise'.

-Maintenance works will be carried out on the Emigrant Creek Dam anchorage system over the coming months.
+Maintenance works on the Emigrant Creek Dam anchorage system has been successfully completed.

 31 May 2018

 Students were the stars of the day as politicians, industry leaders, scientists and educators gathered at Trinity Catholic College to award the first annual Green Innovation Awards on May 31.
 Instigating the awards, Goonellabah Chiropractor Dr Bridie Cullinane’s focus was to recognise the work of primary and high school students in creating a better future and inspiring innovation.

 Judges with relevant industry experience, Kylie Bott of Rous County Council, Cindy Picton of Dorroughby Environment Education Centre, Paul Milgate of Catholic Schools Office and Dr Kathryn Taffs of Southern Cross University, thoroughly assessed the students’ presentation and ideas.
 The judges asked the tough questions and awarded the winners based on improving and progressing current practices of sustainability as well as changing behaviors and mindsets to environmental issues.